See How Easily You Can Get Fitter

 Karen Salmansohn ‧ Self-help book author and award-winning designer

-That’s the difference between a very healthy diet - like one high in fruits, vegetables, nuts, and fish - and an unhealthy diet with lots of processed foods, meats, and refined (non-whole) grains.
+A comprehensive study analysing the cost difference between healthy and unhealthy diets reached a surprising conclusion.
+Research published by the Harvard T.H.
+Chan School of Public Health found that, on average, a very healthy diet — one high in fruit, vegetables, nuts, and fish — costs only about $1.50 more per person each day than an unhealthy diet filled with processed foods, meats, and refined grains.

 TIP: If you’ve got a week’s menu planned ahead, you can buy whatever is in season, which makes fresh food significantly cheaper.